mayankjohri1/Practice/first-demo.md

 ### also made to practice with command line for git

-## ths sentance will have intentional tyops
+## this sentence will have intentional typos

+## corrected the typos above

 # end of file